Check the current stock levels of Fanatec's most popular products

-Fanatec McLaren GT3 V2 vs Formula V2 – Which Formula Racing Wheel Should You Buy?
+Sim Racing Product Guides » Fanatec McLaren GT3 V2 vs Formula V2: Which Wheel Should You Buy in 2023?

-We compare both of these Fanatec Formula-style racing wheels to see which of the two you should buy.
+We compare both of these Fanatec Formula-style racing wheels to see which of the two you should buy in 2023.

 Up until recently, if you fancied a Formula-style wheel rim for your Fanatec racing wheel, then the obvious choice was the Formula V2.
 But the ever popular McLaren GT3 V2 was recently released, and it comes in at almost half the price.